- Carbs (carbohydrates) are a source of energy found naturally in grains, fruits, vegetables, and dairy foods.

 Just like simple carbohydrates, complex carbohydrates have a range of nutritional value.
 All complex carbohydrates usually take longer to digest than simple carbs.
-Complex carbohydrates with fiber are a healthy choice, because Fiber is heart healthy, good for digestion, and helps keep you full.
+Complex carbohydrates with fiber are a healthy choice, because fiber is heart healthy, good for digestion, and helps keep you full.
 High-fiber complex carbs or whole grains include whole grain breads, oats, brown rice, and bran-containing cereals.
-Try to choose high-fiber complex carbs instead of low-fiber complex carbs, also known as refined grains, such as white bread, white rice, white pasta, and snacks or cereals made predominantly with refined flour.
-Keep in mind that a product such as cereal stating “made with whole grains” or “contains whole grains” does not necessarily mean that it is healthy, it just means that at least one of the ingredients is a whole grain.
+Try to choose more high-fiber complex carbs than low-fiber complex carbs, also known as refined grains, such as white bread, white rice, white pasta, and snacks or cereals made predominantly with refined flour.
+Keep in mind that a product such as cereal stating “made with whole grains” or “contains whole grains” does not necessarily mean that it is mostly whole grains, it just means that at least one of the ingredients is a whole grain.
 A tip is to check the ingredient list to confirm that the first one or two ingredients is a whole grain, since the ingredients are listed in order of majority.

 Are carbs unhealthy?

 No. Carbs are found naturally in many nutritious foods such as fruits, vegetables, beans, whole grains, milk, and yogurt.
 Some people think that eating carbs will make them gain weight, but weight gain doesn’t necessarily occur when you eat carbs.
 Gaining weight is a normal thing that occurs when your body is growing, going through puberty, and when energy intake is higher than what your body needs.
-There are many other important nutrients in carbohydrate-containing foods such as vitamins and minerals, so avoiding carbs altogether is not a good idea.
+There are many other important nutrients in carbohydrate-containing foods such as vitamins and minerals, so avoiding carbs is not a good idea.
 Furthermore, carbohydrates are the preferred fuel of a very important organ – your brain!
 Also, if you don’t eat enough carbohydrates, your body will have to use protein make to carbs (to make up for the missing carbohydrates).

 Is a low-carb diet safe and healthy?

 Your body needs carbohydrates as a source of fuel (energy).
 If you don’t eat enough carbs, your body will use stored energy from muscle or fat cells to fuel itself.
 This is what happens on the recently popular ‘keto diet’.
 On a diet like this, you would be eating more fat and protein than usual, which may not be the healthiest way to eat long term.
-Low-carb diets can be high in saturated fat (found in meat, whole milk, cheese, butter, and ice cream), which has known negative health outcomes.
+Low-carb diets can be high in saturated fat, which has known negative health outcomes.
 There is a concern that a low-carb diet can cause stress on your kidneys, because protein digestion uses stored calcium from the body and requires extra work by the kidneys.
-Growing teens bones need adequate amounts of calcium to grow and be strong.
+Growing teens’ bones need adequate amounts of calcium to grow and be strong.
 Some health care professionals are concerned about possible long-term risks of a high-protein diet/low-carb diet, and there is not enough research to say they are safe over a long-term time period.
 Instead of avoiding carbs, try eating a balanced plate and choosing high-fiber carbohydrates such as whole grains, beans, fruits, and veggies.

 How many carbohydrates should I be eating?

 The amount of carbohydrates a person should eat depends on their age, gender, size, and activity level so it is different for each individual.
 In general, try to follow the MyPlate model and make half of your plate fruits and veggies, and the other half whole grains and protein.
 If you do this, approximately half of your day’s total calories will come from carbohydrates in the form of fruit, vegetables, grains, legumes, and dairy.
 Keep in mind that athletes or those who do intense physical activity need more carbs in their diet.
-Think of the sources of carbohydrate in your meal; if there are several sources of simple carbohydrates (such as the bun on a hamburger, french fries, and a soda), you may be able to decrease the portion of carbs on your plate, first think about how you can increase the other sections, such as by adding additional vegetables and protein.
+If you think you might need to decrease the portion of carbs on your plate, first think about how you can increase the other sections, such as by adding additional vegetables and protein.